-I taped a bunch of shapes onto the floor in an area.
-I didn’t really pay attention to where I put them, or in any certain order [mostly because I didn’t have a plan for this activity as I was setting it up.
-George just asked for an activity and he picked shapes!]
+I taped a bunch of shapes onto the floor in an open area of my hardwood floor.
+I didn’t really pay attention to where I put them, or in any certain order.

 With a couple balls, George and I sat across from each other and rolled the ball back and forth.

-So, we described it [mostly me, but George helped my name the shape when he could].
+We described it together.
+It was mostly me, but George helped me name the shape when he could.

-We even tried rolling trucks back and forth.
+We also tried rolling trucks back and forth.
 I thought maybe it would have more control in the direction and stopping on a shape.

 But, George loved rolling the balls back and forth the best.